xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-15-lambda-calculus-explained.markdown

 ## Notation System

 *I've used it!* you may think.
 Correct!
 Lambda calculus is the fundamental building blocks in Functional Programming language.
 It's extremely likely to meet it in most modern programming languages, for example Python, JavaScript and even OO languages such as [C++](https://stackoverflow.com/questions/48210733/link-between-lambda-calculus-and-lambda-expressions-in-c) and Java.
-Let's take a look at a simple lambda expression:
+Let's take a look at an example:

 $$
 \lambda x . x